-- Mr. Gnatyuk was General Manager of Extrusion Tooling Group until January 2017; - Mr. Kirk was Executive Vice-President from November 2015 to January 2018 and Chief Operating Officer from January 2018 to January 2019 of Exco Technologies Limited; - Prior to joining Exco Technologies Limited, Mr. Posno owned CFO Advisory and Support, was Chief Financial Officer at Zynik Capital Corporation January 2018 to September 2018, was Chief Financial Officer and General Manager Elby Bike Company and Chief Financial Officer BionX International Corporation from November 2016 to December 2017, and Chief Financial Officer at Inscape Corporation from March 2014 to July 2016. - Mr. Riganelli was Chief Operating Officer from April 2013 to January 2018; - Mr. Brian Robbins was President and Chief Executive Officer until January 2019.
+- Mr. Kirk was Executive Vice-President from November 2015 to January 2018 and Chief Operating Officer from January 2018 to January 2019 of Exco Technologies Limited; - Prior to joining Exco Technologies Limited, Mr. Posno owned CFO Advisory and was Chief Financial Officer at Zynik Capital Corporation January 2018 to September 2018. - Mr. Brian Robbins was President and Chief Executive Officer until January 2019.

-As at December 6, 2022 the directors and officers of the Company as a group beneficially owned, directly or indirectly, or exercised control or direction over, approximately 54.1% of the common shares of the Company.
+As at December 7, 2023 the directors and officers of the Company as a group beneficially owned, directly or indirectly, or exercised control or direction over, approximately 54.1% of the common shares of the Company.
 All directors are residents of Canada.